 When my husband and I finally took possession of our new home we discovered a gem: finished hardwood floors underneath nasty carpet in our entire upstairs.
 We knew we wanted to tear out the carpet as soon as possible, and after hours of stripping wallpaper, priming and painting, we were ready.
-The results were great in Little Sister’s bedroom, and not so shabby in the hall and the master bedroom.
-Then we discovered the floor in Big Brother’s Bedroom.
+The results were great in our daughter’s bedroom, and not so shabby in the hall and the master bedroom.
+Then we discovered the floor in our son’s bedroom.

 What a mess.